-- Don’t assume that snow guards are a “one size fits all” solution – you can’t just run to a local distributor, grab something off the shelf and expect it to work.
-Alpine SnowGuards manufactures over 50 models of snow guards as standard products, and over the past 25 years we’ve made countless custom designs….and we continue to respond to this demand on a weekly basis (below are a couple of custom snow guards we’ve manufactured).
+Don’t assume that snow guards are a “one size fits all” solution – you can’t just run to a local distributor, grab something off the shelf and expect it to work.
+Alpine SnowGuards manufactures over 50 models of snow guards as standard products.
+Over the past 25 years we’ve made countless custom designs.
+We continue to respond to this demand on a weekly basis (below are a couple of custom snow guards we’ve manufactured).

 Homeowners aren’t used to pipe-style snow guards.
 They don’t want to see the snow guards (pipe or pad) on their roofs, and convincing them that pipe-style snow guards will work better than pads, when their neighbor has pad-style snow guards, is next to impossible (until that first heavy snowfall occurs, the pads don’t retain all of the snow and the snow guards have allegedly failed).